exfidabona/atlaschain/README.md

-# The P2P Marketplace Project
+# The AtlasChain Project

-P2P Marketplace(P2PMP) is A blockchain framework for building competitive marketplaces built on top of Quorum(https://github.com/jpmorganchase/quorum).
+AtlasChain is a blockchain framework for building digital marketplaces.
+We are building upon the work done by the team at Quorum(https://github.com/jpmorganchase/quorum) to build a specialized blockchain designed to authenticate and facilitate the direct buying and selling of information based assets.

-The idea behind the framework is to create a plug and play environment for entrepreneurs to create marketplaces tha directly buy and sell information assets using a customized cryptocurrency.__Our hypothesis is that blockchain technologies will do for digital marketplaces what the internet revolution did for blogging.
-Therefore, The P2P Marketplace Project is analagous to the blockchain version of wordpress__.
+__Our hypothesis is that blockchain technologies will do for digital marketplaces what the internet revolution did for blogging.
+Therefore, AtlasChain is analagous a blockchain version of wordpress__.

 Necessary Enhancements to Quorum: